jaykang920/x2clr/model/Instance/doc/distribution.md

      - The Event _Handle != 0
    - This can solve the queueing delay issue keeping x2 spirit as a specialization for distributed communication.

+ - NetFlow added.
+   - Some of the x2 semantics seem to be broken.
+   - Cleanup and match as much as possible to x2 scheme.

+## Feedback from Author

+ - Bind / Post with Flow is suggested.
+ - Channel based Flow filtering is suggested.

+ - The above setting can decrease queueing delay for remote messages
+ - Setting Channel for received Events is still an issue.

+## Oh!
+Good

+ - Instead of using Preprocess to set Channel, set Channel when Post.
+   - Make a consistent scheme for filtering Flows with Channel name.
+ - Make Flows subscribe for all Channels required.
+   - Flow can subscribe for multiple Channels.

+ Therfore, designing Channels is the core of x2 design.

+# Conceptualization

+Core concepts in x2:

+- Flow is a processing core having Cases as logic unit
+- Type / Value based Event Bind / Post
+- Flow Channel filtering for optimization
+  - Upstream : From network to application
+  - Downstream : From application to network

+Setup with the above concepts can have good distributed server.

+I will prove it with Instance model by example.